corybuecker/whisper-experiments/README.md

 cargo run --release --features metal -- --file output.wav
 ```

+Once the transcription process completes, it will write a JSON file with the full text and each parsed segment with its timestamps.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.